canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 To make sure that Juju creates an instance which has enough resources to actually run Kubernetes, we will make use of 'constraints'.
 These specify the minimums required.
-For the Kubernetes control plane, the recommendation is two CPU cores, 16GB of memory and 40GB of disk space.
+For the Kubernetes control plane (k8s charm), the recommendation is two CPU cores, 16GB of memory and 40GB of disk space.
 Now we can go ahead and create a cluster: